mandelsoft/ctxmgmt/docsrc/examples/working-with-config/README.md

 ### Using Config Appliers for Generic Config Data Providers
 {{config-appliers}}

+The complete example code can be found in [examples/working-with-config/07-config-appliers.go](07-config-appliers.go).

 A typical config object bundles the configuration logic with particular configuration fields.